AT THE END OF THE DAY, IT'S ALL ABOUT A LOVE OF THE SURFBOARD

 The SurfScience.com Team

 John - John has been surfing for nearly a decade.
 His curiosity led him on a quest for information about surfboard shapes in search of the answer to the ever allusive question, "Am I riding the best surfboard for me?".
 John's desire to learn more about surfboards and share that information in a clean and logical manner was a driving force behind SurfScience.com.
-John has a degree in Finance & International Business from USC's Marshall School of Business and currently lives in Vietnam.
+John has a degree in Finance & International Business from USC's Marshall School of Business.
+He is the co-founder of Philippines Real Estate website ZipMatch and currently lives in Manila.

 Sam - Sam is the true researcher of the SurfScience.com team.
 His diligent searching and ability to absorb huge amounts of information has resulted in many of the articles featured throughout the site.
 He is a talented interviewer and has had a chance to speak with many of surfing's legends such as MR, Jeff Clark and Bill Stewart.
 Sam has a Masters in Sports Management from the University of San Francisco.